Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hauling three kittens

-Image Credit: Olgaozik_Pixabay
+Image By: Olgaozik_Pixabay

 Before You Bring Your Kitten Home

-1. Find a good vet.
+1. Find a Good Vet

-Know The Right Food For Your Kitten
+Know the Right Food for Your Kitten

 kitten eating wet food

-Image Credit: Elizabett, Shutterstock
+Image By: Elizabett, Shutterstock

-Your Kitten Is At Home!
+Your Kitten Is at Home!
 Now What?

 Now that your new little one has finally arrived, where do you begin?

-1. Take your kitten to the vet.
+1. Take Your Kitten to the Vet

-You should take your kitten for a check-up within the first couple of weeks of its arrival.
-Your new feline friend might have had some shots before you adopted them, but kittens receive vaccines up to the age of 4 months, so they likely will not have had them all.
+You should take your kitten for a check-up within the first couple of weeks of their arrival.
+Your new feline friend might have had a few shots before you adopted them, but kittens receive vaccines up to the age of 4 months, so they likely will not have had them all.
 Your vet will also need to test for worms and start them on medication to ward off fleas when they’re old enough.
 This is also a great time to have a conversation about when your pet should be spayed or neutered if they aren’t already.
 Your vet can also advise you of signs to look for that could indicate ill health.

 Kittens should start being introduced to the litter box around 4 weeks old, so your new kitten should know how to use it, but there are always exceptions.
 Plus, being in a new home, they’ll need to figure out where everything is.
-Start with making sure your litter box is one a kitten can get into (lower sides or one that isn’t covered).
+Start with making sure your litter box is one a kitten can get into (low sides or one that isn’t covered).
 Next, be sure it’s in a place your pet can easily get to and in an area with few things to distract them from the task at hand.
 If you have more than one floor in your home, place a box on each floor.

-3. Keep an eye on your kitten’s poop.
+3. Keep an Eye on Your Kitten’s Poop

 kitten in a litter box